AlexanderZaytsev/SublimeText2RailsFileSwitcher/README.md

 `Rails File Switcher` switches between MVC files instantly.
 If you are in your User model and you press ⌘+2 (if that's your binding), you will instantly see UsersController.

 ## Contributing
-Pull requests are appreciated, if something isn't working, you can fix and send a pull request or at simply create an issue to let me know of the bugs.
+Pull requests are appreciated.
+If something isn't working, you can fix and send a pull request or simply create an issue to let me know of the bugs.

 ## CHANGELOG